Larger a city, bigger the disconnect between administration and citizens.

 In small towns and rural areas, citizens are more involved with the administrative authorities.
 They work with the authorities in making their daily lives easier.
 But this is not the case in a city like New York or Tokyo.

 It can be tough for citizens (and even tourists) to get the the information they need at the right place.
 What can the administration do?
 How can they build a system that allows citizens to raise their voice?

 A simple yet effective method that city administrations are adofwaspting is QR Code technology.
 A QR Code is a square-shaped barcode that stores information.
 Anyone can decode it using a smartphone equipped with a QR Code scanning app.
 So QR Codes are being massively used today.

-City administrations can use QR Codes in a number of ways to engage citizens and tourists.
+City admin QR Code can be used in a number of ways to engage citizens and tourists.
 Here are 3 ways how:

 1. Complaint System at Public Offices and Sites

-The city administration can deploy a network of QR Codes at every government office.
+The city admin QR Code can help register complaints.
+You can deploy a network of QR Codes at every government office.
 These include utilities offices, police stations, transport terminals, and healthcare facilities.

 If services are below par, citizens can register a complaint by scanning the QR Code.
 The system will document these complaints and make the respective offices accountable.
 This easy system will encourage participation of citizens in the city’s functioning.